 Learn about our Key West ecosystem as you Kayak through Mangrove Islands and Snorkel.
 Our 4.5 hour trip departs from Old Town Key West and explores the distinct habitats of the Key West National Wildlife Refuge.

 Learn about our diverse animals and plants when you kayak a mangrove island and snorkel with sponges and corals.
-Your captain is your guide, leading you through mangrove tunnels and around a calm snorkeling spot.
-He will point out animals that make our ecosystem unique and answer any questions that you have.
+Your guide will lead you through mangrove tunnels and around a calm snorkeling spot.
+She will point out animals that make our ecosystem unique and answer any questions that you have.

-Our Six Passenger Maximum ecotours often sells out in advance.
+Our ecotours often sells out in advance.
 Weather Cancellation Policy

 Kayaks are Great for Exploring the Refuge.

 To experience the best the Wildlife Refuge has to offer, you have to get shallow and you have to get close!
 Kayaks are stable, easy to use and are environmentally low impact.